 - You received a degree in a country in which English is the primary official language.

 - You received your degree from an international government-recognized/accredited school where all courses were taught in English.

 Our admissions coordinators are proficient in reviewing academic records from different educational systems from around the world.
-If however the coordinator is unable to verify the accreditation status or authenticity of academic documents, etc. the applicant may be asked either to provide supplemental information, or to obtain an evaluation from WES (World Education Services).
-Please allow up to seven business days for WES to complete their evaluation and request all official evaluations to be sent to:
+If however, the coordinator is unable to verify the accreditation status or authenticity of academic documents, etc. the applicant will be asked to provide supplemental information, or to obtain an evaluation from WES (World Education Services).
+Please request all official evaluations to be sent to:

 Garland School of Social Work